-What better way to explore Kerala’s vast backwaters than aboard a luxury houseboat.
+What better way to explore Kerala’s vast backwaters than aboard a houseboat.
 With a private crew to attend to your every need and prepare a fresh Keralan feast, you’ll be free to sit back with a cocktail and watch the world drift by.

 Fragrant Nature, Munnar

 With mountain vistas all around, you’ll be fully immersed in the landscape at this tranquil five-star hill retreat.
-The elegant rooms have fireplaces to keep you cosy and the state-of-the-art spa is known for its rejuvenating Ayurvedic treatments.
+The elegant rooms have fireplaces to keep you cozy and the state-of-the-art spa is known for its rejuvenating Ayurvedic treatments.

 Perched on a cliff overlooking one of Kerala’s best beaches, this is a view you won’t forget in a hurry.
 Kick back in a hammock between swaying palms, find a quiet spot in the lush 15-acre gardens or wander barefoot along the pristine sand.

 - Which airport do I need to fly into?
 Plus airport code

 Fly into Cochin International Airport (COK) in Kochi.
 You’ll need to secure an open-jaw ticket as you’ll be departing from a different airport.